ember-best-practices/eslint-plugin-ember-best-practices/guides/rules/no-observers.md

 <---------------------------------------- Now `fullName` is Stefan Penner
 ```

-Sense observers eagerly compute we have this period in time where we have computed a `fullName` that is not what actually care about.
-When we introduce many observers into an application this problem compounds on it's self.
+Since observers eagerly compute we have this period in time where we have computed a `fullName` that is not what we actually care about.
+When we introduce many observers into an application this problem compounds on itself.

 In contrast a computed property is lazily computed and memoized.
-This means that `firstName` and `lastName` can freely mutate and only when we do `this.get('fullName');` will the function body of the computed property will run.
-This gives us a clear caller in terms of why the body of why `fullName` was recomputed.
+This means that `firstName` and `lastName` can freely mutate and only when we do `this.get('fullName');` will the function body of the computed property run.
+This gives us a clear caller in terms of why the body of `fullName` was recomputed.

 ```
-Compontent.extend({
+Component.extend({
   firstName: 'Chad',
   lastName: 'Hietala',
   fullName: computed('firstName', 'lastName', function() {